karanja-Muiruri/Python-Data-Cleaning-Project/README.md

 ### Documentation

-For detailed information about the data cleaning process, please refer to the Jupyter notebooks provided in the repository as well as the YouTube link provided above.
+For detailed information about the data cleaning process, please refer to the Jupyter notebooks provided in the repository.
-They contain step by step explanations, code samples and documentation showing each stage of the data cleaning process.
-A template to help facilitate the same if you would like to follow along from the YouTube video is also provided within this repository.